 Answer valid only for Xonar DX, D2X, HDAV 1.3 or HDAV 1.3 Deluxe audio cards:

 If you card was manufactured before year 2009 you need to update its PLX(PCI-to-PCI-e bridge) firmware as the original firmware had some issues especially with some motherboards.
-To do so do the following: Go to ASUS download page, select Windows XP, go to Utilities, download “PLX firmware update Ver 1.1” and run it.
+To do so do the following: Go to ASUS download page, select Windows XP, go to Utilities, download “PLX firmware update Ver 1.1”, extract and run it, then restart.
 The update utility will work on Windows 7 and probably Windows 8/8.1/10 OS versions as well.

 You could try solving this by:

 - If you are using the case front panel connection then try connecting the speaker system, headphones or microphone directly to the card.
 If the issue is resolved and still want to use the front panel connection read this.